COVID Safety Information

 - Wipe down all tables and chairs using disinfectant at the end of the day or in the morning before the next day of the sale starts.

-- Wear masks and disposable gloves at all times during the sale.
+- Wear masks and disposable gloves at all times during the sale if you aren't vaccinated.

 - Have hand sanitizer with at least 60% alcohol on tables and other places for customers to use